Requirements for Bachelor's, Dual Bachelor's, and Second Bachelor's Degree

 Students must demonstrate general competence in writing by earning a "C" or better in EH 101 and a "C" or better in EH 102.
-Students may be exempt from the EH 101 requirement with an enhanced ACT English score of 27 or above, a recentered old SAT score of 610 or above, or a new SAT Writing and Language minimum score of 33 or above.
-Students scoring a minimum of 50 on the CLEP English Examination may satisfy the EH 101 or EH 102 requirement.
-A score of 4 or higher in the Advanced Placement Program may satisfy the EH 101 requirement.
-Students completing an IB degree, with an IB exam score of 5 or higher in English, may satisfy the EH 101 or EH 102 requirement.
+Students are exempt from the EH 101 requirement with an enhanced ACT English score of 27 or above, a recentered old SAT score of 610 or above, or a new SAT Reading Test.
+Students scoring a minimum of 50 on the CLEP English Examination will satisfy the EH 101 and EH 102 requirement.
+A score of 4 or higher in the Advanced Placement Program will satisfy the EH 101 requirement.
+Students completing an IB degree, with an IB exam score of 5 or higher in English, will satisfy the EH 101 and EH 102 requirement.
 Students failing to complete IB degree, but who have an IB exam score of 5 or higher in English, may satisfy only EH 101 requirement.

 NOTE: Credits earned in the English as a Second Language courses or Developmental Studies will not be accepted toward meeting writing competency requirements.

 Requirements include at least 12 semester hours in humanities, with a minimum of three semester hours in literature and three semester hours in the arts and the remaining semester hours from the humanities and fine arts.
 In addition to literature, disciplines in the humanities include, but are not limited to, philosophy, religious studies, speech*, foreign languages, art, music, and theater and dance.